michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 categories: journal
 ---

-The 3rd edition of the now annual FNB Cape Town 12 ONERUN took place in 2017.
+The 3rd edition of the now annual FNB Cape Town 12 ONERUN took place this year.
 Having now participated it in all 3 events, I’m going to share my thoughts on the most recent one.